sivarajp/jenkins/jenkins/README.md

  kubectl apply -f all.yaml
 ```

 5. You can setup ingress of ur choice.
-If you need local port forward
+If you need local port forward.

 ```sh
  kubectl port-forward svc/jenkins -n jenkins 8080:8080